 The Saraswati ghat, a wide expanse of steep steps leading down to the Ganga is one of the many iconic landmarks in Rishikesh.
 A part of it seems to be renamed after a twentieth century Godman but the local people continue to call it Saraswati Ghat.

-One of the young friends I have made here told me in a few crisp sentences what she thought of modern Godmen and Godwomen with self-proclaimed honorifics and multi-million dollar empires.
+One of my local friends here told me in a few crisp sentences what she thought of modern Godmen and Godwomen with self-proclaimed honorifics and multi-million dollar empires.
 It is interesting to see how the local people in this ancient town who continue to revere mountains and rivers and all aspects of nature as sacred, easily see through the charlatans who call themselves Gurus.
 It took me seven years of armchair seeking in my twenties, after visiting various spiritual organisations, reading books on their philosophies and feeling disgusted by the cult-like atmosphere that prevailed in most of them, to realise that the business of spirituality was a farce not worth it.

-As I sat on the steps of the Saraswati ghat watching my thoughts flow with the Ganga, the water so clear I could see the stones beneath the swirling currents on the river bed, I realised I had already found my Guru whose Sanskrit verses I had grown up reciting and unconsciously absorbing many years before I assumed the identity of a seeker on the primaeval quest for the meaning of life.
+As I sat on the steps of the Saraswati ghat watching my thoughts flow with the Ganga, the water so clear I could see the stones beneath the swirling currents on the river bed, I realised I had found my Guru long ago, whose Sanskrit verses I grew up reciting and unconsciously absorbing many years before I assumed the identity of a seeker on the primaeval quest for the meaning of life.

 There is a story in the Upanishads about a mystic Avadhut who had twenty-four gurus including the sky, the earth, fire, water, wind, the moon and the sun.

 It is Voltaire’s birthday, the Twitter feed notified me as I logged in and logged out again.
-I realised I am no longer forcing myself to stay away from social media, being neither interested nor repelled by the cacophony of voices in both the digital and corporeal worlds that simply fades away dissolving in the silence that pervades the air.
+I no longer force myself to stay away from social media, neither interested nor repelled by the cacophony of voices in both digital and corporeal worlds that fade away dissolving in the silence that pervades the air.
 The notification reminded me of A Visit from Voltaire, a delightful fictionalised memoir by Dinah Lee Küng in which the narrator finds a kindred spirit in the character of Voltaire’s ghost, who briskly imparts her life lessons with his characteristic dark humour, his dialogue supplemented with real quotes from Voltaire such as ‘Fiction is nothing but Truth in Disguise’.